-A pass through entity is a business structure, such as an LLC, Series LLC, or S corporation.
-We use the term “pass-through” because you can claim the income of these types of businesses on your personal income tax returns instead of a separate business tax return.
+A pass-through entity is a business structure, such as an LLC, series LLC, or S corporation.
+We use the term "pass-through" because you can claim the income of these types of businesses on your personal income tax returns instead of a separate business tax return.
+Watch the video below and I'll explain:

 That means you won't be taxed twice and or have to pay thousands of dollars to a CPA to file a business tax return.
 Normally other business structures have to file a business tax return.